Proudly Serving Dallas-Fort Worth and Surrounding Areas

 Mold can easily grow in a span of 24 hours after a flood, which makes it absolutely necessary to dry out items in the house, including carpets and curtains.
 Research has shown that if the item has been in touch with the water for less than 48 hours, it could still be salvageable.
 Of course, if the item has monetary value to it, then you should try to notify the company about them so that it doesn't affect your coverage.

 Rugs can be dried and cleaned, but depending on the material and size of the rug, it can take anywhere from $100 to $600 to repair the damages.
 While it is possible to recover furniture such as couches and beds, once they have been saturated with water, it is impossible for experts to do much with them other than discard them.

 You can decrease the chance of mold growth by cleaning surfaces with a non-ammonia detergent, it should ideally contain 10% bleach solution to serve as a disinfectant.
 A word of caution from our technicians though, never mix ammonia and bleach products because the result can be highly toxic.

 Before testing the product on a large piece of furniture, it is best to try it on smaller, disposable objects to see if it causes staining or fading.

 It is a good idea to poke holes at the floor level to allow any escaped water to escape.

 But the ideal way to professionally deal with the situation is to hire the services of skilled technicians who have years of experience with flood damage in Fort Worth, TX.

 Visit our website at Mr. Restore to book an appointment with a technician today for the best flood damage restoration services in Texas.
-Our trained technicians will audit your house and let you know about the items that can be salvaged, prepare the best possible case with your insurance agency so you get the highest compensation possible in damages and prevent further destruction of property.
+Our trained technicians will audit your house and let you know about the items that can be salvaged, prepare the best possible case with your insurance agency, so you get the highest compensation possible for damages and prevent further destruction of property.